miroR/uncenz/README.md

 usually done in programs, differently, but I currently simply don't know nor have time to learn to do better.

+There are new scripts in this branch "develop", and I haven't thought out completely how to use some of them:

+hhmmss2sec
+dump_perl_repl.sh
+uncenz-ipt_conf_states.sh
+dump_dLo.sh

+The purpose of each of them is explained inside their own text.

 Requirements to use uncenz (the scripts themselves you can just unpack into your /usr/local/bin ) are: FFmpeg, Dumpcap (comes with Wireshark).
 Surely Tcpdump could be used instead of the latter, and maybe simply by replacing the